LMS Stanier Class 5 4-6-0 4767: Preservation

 1975 to commemorate the 150th anniversary of the Stockton and Darlington Railway.

 In 1988, it was featured in 'The Thistle' music video by Jesse Rae.
 Filming locations on the West Highland Line with Glenfinnan Viaduct.

 The locomotive saw regular use along the mainline, including services in Scotland.
 The locomotive was based on the North Yorkshire Moors Railway before being taken out of service at the end of 2002 for a full overhaul.

 In December 2009, 44767 returned to steam at Morpeth in Northumberland, where it was overhauled, from where it was moved to the Great Central Railway for running in and painting.

 Between May and September 2010, 44767 was in use at the North Norfolk Railway, before visiting the West Somerset Railway for their Autumn Gala.
 It then spent the winter of 2010 at the Churnet Valley Railway, before visiting the Keighley and Worth Valley Railway for their winter steam gala in February 2011.
 It then returned to the North Yorkshire Moors Railway for the 2011 season, before returning to the Churnet Valley Railway for the 2011 winter season, although its stay there was curtailed due to firebox troubles.
 Following a two-year repair effort, the engine re-entered service at the North Norfolk Railway in February 2014, where it ran for the rest of the year, before moving to Swanwick at the Midland Railway – Butterley to undergo work.

 In September 2018, 44767 was sold to the West Coast Railway Company.

+During an interview by Trackside with David Smith in May 2026 regarding if 45110 would operate on the main line again following its Toddington debut, 44767 was mentioned by David Smith who stated: "We've got George Stephenson coming up which will be a better engine for the main line, so there's no point in doing three 'Black Fives'".
+Although undergoing a significant rebuild since 2014, it has the edge over its 60 mph sisters, being registered for 75 mph running.